 ACCESSIBILTY: This Dovedale circular walk is not pram friendly or wheelchair friendly (although the short section between Dovedale car park and Dovedale Stepping Stones is).
 The path down to Dovedale Stepping Stones is a steady descent, and there’s also a short steep section uphill towards the end of the walk.

-PUBLIC TOILETS: There are public toilets and a little mobile café at the main Dovedale car park.
+PUBLIC TOILETS: There are public toilets and a little ice-cream hut (card only) at the main Dovedale car park.
 There is also the Dog Inn pub at the start/end of this walk, do check their website for opening times.

 This route description of our Dovedale walk follows the above OS Map in an anti-clockwise direction.

 1. Starting from Thorpe Station Car Park, take a right and walk towards the The Old Dog pub.
 Cross the road, and continue straight ahead with the pub on your left.

 2. Continue for 400m down the road, along the pavement, past the sign for Thorpe.
 At the bend in the road, take the footpath on the right next to The Peveril of the Peak sign.

 3. Follow this footpath for 100m through a wooden gate, to a stone stile.

 4. Take a left, following the public footpath to Dovedale.
 The angular summit of Thorpe Cloud will soon come in to view.
 Follow the footpath to the right of Thorpe Cloud, keeping the ‘Danger – When Red Flags are flying’ signs as the rough route of the footpath (the footpath isn’t entirely obvious, but keep aiming for the right hand side of Thorpe Cloud).